 While one (core) technology is available in the market and being further developed and optimized, another technology rises.
-Ambidexterity describes the period of time, when companies deal with both the existing technologies, products, solutions, business models and at the same time the new and promising ones for the future.
+Ambidexterity is a perfect mental model for the transition period.
+It describes the approach of companies to deal with both the existing technologies, products, solutions, business models and at the same time the new and promising ones for the future:

 What happens shortly before you jump?

 I had been busy quite a while then with the question of what happens shortly before you jump to the new and what finally makes companies jump.
 And I was exited to have the students' discussion circle around the red area of the picture: the moment before you take the leap.

 The session took an interesting turn when someone came up with SKYDIVING.
 What do you think, before you jump?
 How do you feel?
 What’s the risk?